kiwanami/emacs-ctable/readme.md

 ## Event Handling

-The ctable component provides some hooks for the particular events: clicking, selection changing and updating view.
+The ctable provides some hooks for the particular events: clicking, selection changing and updating view.
 The application program can implement some actions without defining keymaps.

 Here is a sample code for the click action: